hphelion/documentation/commercial/GA1/commercial.install-laptop-demo.md

 3. Download the Helion OpenStack Enterprise Edition from the official site.
 4. Extract the bits to `/root/work` folder:

-		tar -xzvf ee_installer-VER.tgz –C /root/work
+		tar -xzvf ee_installer-VER.tgz -C /root/work

-5. Create a file named `vm_plan.csv` to specify to the seed creation procedure, the number of vCPU’s and the amount of RAM for the virtual machine.
+5. Create a file named `vm_plan.csv` to specify to the seed creation procedure, the number of vCPU's and the amount of RAM for the virtual machine.
 The process used to reduce the number of virtual machines is described in the second stage procedure.
 6. After you create the `vm_plan.csv` file, you must add the following information to the `vm_plan.csv` file: